 Biochemistry is recommended as the fourth course as it covers material relevant to the MCAT and many medical schools require or recommend it.

 Veterinary schools often require a fifth chemistry course with lab.
 You may fulfill this by taking an intermediate or advanced course in Swarthmore's Department of Chemistry and Biochemistry, or General Chemistry II at Haverford or Bryn Mawr with special permission from Swarthmore's department.
 (This option is ONLY available to pre-vet students, with a letter of support from Gigi and a meeting with the chemistry and biochemistry chair.)
 Alternatively, you may take the full-year course in general chemistry for two credits at either Haverford or Bryn Mawr in lieu of Swarthmore's one-semester general chemistry course (Chem 10).
 You may also take General Chemistry II at another institution without receiving Swarthmore credit.
-Or you could take Chem 1 (Applying Chemistry to Society) as your fifth course, with special permission from the chair of the Chemistry and Biochemistry Department.

 Either the two-semester sequence: